-Richmont Graduate University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award the master's degree.
+Richmont Graduate University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
 SACSCOC is one of the six regional accrediting agencies recognized by the Council for Higher Education Accreditation.
 Accreditation is a voluntary process of internal and peer review for the improvement of academic quality and demonstration of accountability.